yourfriendoss/pitransmitter/README.md

 * Find the PiFM shortcut in the applications menu in the 'other' submenu.
 * Use the shortcut located on the desktop.
 * Open a terminal window and type `PiFM` and hit enter.
-* For a more basic, yet still simple method, type `PiFM-basic` into a terminal and hit enter.
+* For a terminal based, yet still simple method, type `PiFM-basic` into a terminal and hit enter.
-Once loaded, a pop-up will appear giving you information about the software as well as the supported file types.
+Once loaded, a pop-up will appear providing information about the software as well as the supported file types.
 After clicking Begin, you will be faced with a series of variables allowing you to change the properties of the FM-RDS transmission.
 After choosing the final option, the software will start.

 Included are a number of sample audio files located in the `sounds` directory
 * `noise_22050.wav` is static sound